Educational, not legal advice

 Palm Build can help you organize the record without pretending to negotiate your policy for you.
 We document, dry, and restore — then you bring the clean package to your carrier.

-This tool does not provide legal advice, public adjusting, or policy interpretation.
+• This tool does not provide legal advice, public adjusting, or policy interpretation.
+Palm Build is a licensed restoration contractor, not a public adjuster.

-Payout scenarios use general industry patterns and your inputs — they are not coverage determinations.
+• Payout scenarios use general industry patterns and your inputs — they are not coverage determinations.
+Actual settlements depend on the adjuster, the carrier, and your written policy contract.

-Mold timelines are based on EPA and FEMA guidance.
-Actual growth depends on conditions.
+• Mold timelines are based on EPA and FEMA guidance.
+Actual growth depends on temperature, humidity, and the materials involved.

 Does this tell me if my claim will be covered?